The images on this page are of Léopold's time as a tenant at Stade Fallon.

 The number 28 bus dropped me a minute or so away from the impressive arena.
 The top entrance normally used for away fans on football days was open to give me an excellent view and to take my photos.

-Stade Fallon's best feature was the impressive full length seated stand down one side.
-The opposite side had a natural grass bank, with two modern low seated stands on top of the slope.
-There was no spectator facilities behind the curves, but the complex had several other pitches behind the east end.
+Stade Fallon's best feature was the impressive full-length seated stand down one side.
+The opposite side had a natural grass bank, with two modern low-seated stands on top of the slope.
+There were no spectator facilities behind the curves, but the complex had several other pitches behind the east end.

 No comments: